bsdimp/freebsd-git-docs/big-picture.md

 collaborative work.
 The project filled the gap by creating two hierarchies in the subversion repository: the projects hierarchy for work that would likely be merged, and the user hierarchy for work that would not.
-Since that time, services like github, gitlab, sourceforge, project.net, and others have sprung up to provide collaboration points.
+Since that time, services like github, gitlab, sourceforge, codeberg, project.net, and others have sprung up to provide collaboration points.
 As such, in the first phase, we're converting the old projects and user branches.
 But they will become read only.
 And they won't be